msv-lab/HoarePrompt-experiments/README.md

 3. **Log Directory**: If the log directory doesn't already exist, it will be created automatically.
 If no log directory is provided the `Results` directory will be used.
 Inside the log directory, a folder with the current datetime will be created inside which the following will be saved:
     - **Logs**: Log files documenting the detailed execution of the experiment.
     - **Configuration Copy**: A copy of the configuration file used for the experiment, saved for future reference.
+    - **Potential failed_tasks_file** : A file detailing any tasks that failed and the failure reason and error code
     - **Versioning Information**: A `VERSIONS` file is generated, containing version details of the `hoareprompt` package (the version), the commit hash of the 2 git directories (the HoarePrompt and the HoarePrompt-experiments one), and the LLm model used.

     Our proposal is that you also clone our [data repository](https://github.com/msv-lab/HoarePrompt-data) and use the Results folder in there to store the logs and the results of your experimental run.
 So using  `--log ../HoarePrompt-data/Results` is advised assuming you have cloned the [data repository](https://github.com/msv-lab/HoarePrompt-data) first.